katie-roberts/presentations/BBCMicroservicesInTheWild/README.md

 ## Abstract

-A few years ago the BBC realised they were to continue to be able to a major player in the digital entertainment space they were going to need to evolve the ways in which it worked.
-Moving from single monolithic codebases, which struggled scale to the large numbers of users that we were aiming to attract, to a more microserive based architecture which allow multiple independent teams to develop faster, leaner code, has been an interesting process.
+A few years ago the BBC realised if they were to continue to be able to a major player in the digital entertainment space they were going to need to evolve the ways in which they worked.
+Moving from single monolithic codebases, which struggled scale to the large numbers of users that we were aiming to attract, to a more microserice based architecture which allow multiple independent teams to develop faster, leaner code, has been an interesting process.
 Adopting these ways of working has allowed us to create a more unified experience for our users whilst giving us the capacity to allow more developers working towards common goals.
-The benefits of microservices are well documented but I will also discuss some of the pitfalls with this way of working, and how the BBC have worked around them
+The benefits of microservices are well documented but I will also discuss some of the pitfalls with this way of working, and how the BBC have worked around them.

 ### Questions I want to answer in this talk